AlexeiaW/final/README.md

 1. in "final_main_root" folder run `python manage.py runserver` in the terminal
 1. open a separate new terminal in root folder where Pipfile and Pipfile.lock file is, run `pipenv shell` to get into virtual environment.
 Change directory to "final_main_root" by running `cd final_main_root`.
 Then in "final_main_root" folder run `celery -A final_main worker -l INFO`
+1. A video tutorial to run this project is also inluded with this repo.
+See the video in root folder `project installation tutorial.mp4`.

 ## Notes